romainlafarguette/romainlafarguette.github.io/_pages/missions.md

 ---

-_These country missions were carried out when I was a staff at the International Monetary Fund._
+*These country missions have been carried out when I was a staff at the International Monetary Fund.*

 ### Bosnia and Herzegovina (2022, mission chief, team of six people)
 * IMF technical assistance mission with the Central Bank of Bosnia and